E. M. Forster: Career

-From 1925 until his mother's death at age 90 in March 1945, Forster lived with her at the house West Hackhurst in the village of Abinger Hammer, Surrey, finally leaving in September 1946.
-His London base was 26 Brunswick Square from 1930 to 1939, after which he rented 9 Arlington Park Mansions in Chiswick until at least 1961.
-After a fall in April 1961, he spent his final years in Cambridge at King's College.

 Forster was elected an honorary fellow of King's College in January 1946, and lived for the most part in the college, doing relatively little.
 In April 1947 he arrived in America for a three-month nationwide tour of public readings and sightseeing, returning to the East Coast in June.
-He declined a knighthood in 1949 and was made a Companion of Honour in 1953.
+He declined a knighthood in 1949 and was made a Member of the Order of the Companions of Honour in 1953.
 At age 82, he wrote his last short story, Little Imber, a science fiction tale.
 According to his friend Richard Marquand, Forster was critical of American foreign policy in his latter years, which was one reason he refused offers to adapt his novels for the screen, as Forster felt such productions would involve American financing.

-At 85 he went on a pilgrimage to the Wiltshire countryside that had inspired his favourite novel The Longest Journey, escorted by William Golding.
-In 1961 he was one of the first five authors named as a Companion of Literature by the Royal Society of Literature.
-In 1969 he was made a member of the Order of Merit.
-Forster died of a stroke on 7 June 1970 at the age of 91, at the Buckinghams' home in Coventry, Warwickshire.
-His ashes, mingled with those of Buckingham, were later scattered in the rose garden of Coventry's crematorium, near Warwick University.
+At 85 he went on a pilgrimage to the Wiltshire countryside that had inspired his favourite among his own novels, The Longest Journey, escorted by William Golding.
+In 1961, he was one of the first five authors named as a Companion of Literature by the Royal Society of Literature.
+In 1969, he was made a member of the Order of Merit on his 90th birthday.